joaogodinho/angr-ctf-py3/README.md

-# angr-ctf-py3
+# angr CTF from PSU

-angr CTF from PSU in py3
+Copy of the challenges as seen in https://angr.oregonctf.org/